Ivo-Evans/notes/node-and-networks/node.md

 I've used Node to make servers, so that's my emphasis here.

 ## Modularity
 Ok, so a Node script has certain functionality - basically the functionality of fundamental JavaScript - automatically.
-On top of that, there are a series of 'core modules' - to use these in a script, you must require the module at the top of the script, and access the properties of the returned object - that you don't need to install.
+On top of that, there are a series of 'core modules' that you don't need to install, but do need to require at the top of your script.
+Once you've required them, you can access the properties of the returned object.
 Thirdy, there are third-party modules, the packages we talked about earlier.
 And finally you can write multi-file programs by using the require keyword and pointing to files in your own filesystem.

 ```javascript
 const path = require("path") // a core module